StefGvxds/NGAC-Blockchain/README.md

 Access Request
 -------
-To submit an access request for an object owned by another user, a user needs to enter their corresponding characteristic.
-For example, to obtain the privilege (User1, r, Object1) and gain access to Object1, the user must enter the characteristic User:User1.
+To submit an access request for an object owned by another user, a user needs to enter their corresponding attributes.
+For example, to obtain the privilege (User1, r, Object1) and gain access to Object1, the user must enter the attributes User:User1.
 Additionally, the user is required to input the access right and the URI where the object is stored for which they want to request access.

 <img src="https://github.com/StefGvxds/NGAC-Blockchain/assets/129869539/261c2c52-ef68-4f1e-b872-4160375304d7" width="280" height="300" />